-Apple Pay works exactly like a contactless payment card, but as you have to use your thumbprint to open the app, there's no limit as this is considered as good as entering your PIN.
+Apple Pay works exactly like a contactless payment card, but as you have to use your thumbprint or facial recognition to open the app on your phone, there's no limit as this is considered as good as entering your PIN.

 You can use Apple Pay at contactless payment terminals as you would with any contactless payment card.
 It's very widely accepted in the UK and abroad.

 The main selling point of Apple Pay is simply convenience.
 By registering your cards on your iPhone, Apple hopes to eliminate the need of carrying a wallet around with you, and ultimately, of carrying cash.

 That could also mean greater security.
 You don’t have to worry about losing your wallet, and even if your phone is stolen, Apple’s fingerprint and facial recognition ID systems should stop criminals from using Apple Pay on your phone even if your phone is lost or stolen.